amcerri/sentiment-analysis-amazon-reviews/README.md

 # Amazon Product Reviews Sentiment Analysis

-This is the project for the Natural Language Processing course at the Federal University of Pelotas.
+This is the final assignment project for the Natural Language Processing course at the Federal University of Pelotas.

-For the final project, all students were assigned to choose a topic related to the discipline for the development of a project, and for that, we selected sentiment analysis.
+All students were assigned to choose a topic related to the discipline for the development of a project, and for that, I selected sentiment analysis.

 ## Dataset

-For the dataset, we chose to perform web scraping instead of using readily available datasets.
-This allows us to target specific products or categories we wish to analyze, and narrow down the analysis on purpose, which becomes useful when we are considering analyzing a specific product or brand.
+For the dataset, I chose to perform web scraping instead of using readily available datasets.
+This allows to target specific products or categories that we wish to analyze, and narrow down the analysis on purpose, which becomes useful when considering analyzing a specific product or brand.

 ## Web Scraping